CORPORATE GOVERNANCE PRACTICE

 During the year, the Company organised a formal training session for the directors of the Company.
 The training session covered topics including updates on Listing Rules and the corporate governance environment.

-The Board meets regularly to review the Group’s operational performance, financial statements, material investments in new projects, dividend policy, major financings, treasury policies and changes in accounting policies.
+The Board meets regularly to review the Group’s operational performance, financial statements, any material investments, dividend policy, major financings, treasury policies and changes in accounting policies.
 All directors have access to board papers and related materials which are provided in a timely manner, and are able to include matters in the agenda for board meetings.
-For the year ended 31 December 2018, the Chairman of the Company held a number of meetings with the Non-Executive Directors (including the Independent Non-Executive Directors) without the presence of other Executive Directors.
+For the year ended 31 December 2021, the Chairman of the Company held a number of meetings with the Non-Executive Directors (including the Independent Non-Executive Directors) without the presence of the Executive Director.

 Terms of Reference of the Remuneration CommitteeDownload